 - 1. Cheating Unauthorized aid or assistance in the giving or receiving of information on any form of academic work.
 Examples of cheating include, but are not limited to the following: - a.
 Copying the homework of another and handing it in as if it were one's own work.
 All parties involved may receive equal punishment - b.
 Using notes, aids, or the help of other students on tests and exams in ways other than those expressly permitted by the instructor - c.
 Obtaining copies of an exam or answers without permission of the instructor - d.
 Copying from another student's test or examination - e.
 Submitting as your own electronically-stored work that actually belongs to another student, teacher, or other person.
 This includes works from software programs specific to technology, such as sketches, renderings, blueprints, or calculations - f.
 Discussion of answers or ideas relating to the answers on an exam or test when such discussion is prohibited by the instructor - g.
 Altering or interfering with grading procedures (such as changing an answer after the work has been graded and presenting it as improperly graded) - 2.
 Plagiarism Copying language, structure, ideas, and/or thoughts of another and presenting as one's original work.
-Plagiarism includes, but is not limited to: - a.
+Examples of plagiarism include, but are not limited to the following: - a.
 Submission of another person's written work, part or in whole - b.
 Failure to give credit in a footnote or bibliography for ideas, statements, facts, images, or conclusions which rightfully belong to another - c.
-Failure to use quotation marks when quoting directly from another, whether it is a sentence, a paragraph, or a part thereof
+Failure to use quotation marks when quoting directly from another, whether it is a sentence, a paragraph, or even a part thereof - d.

-- d.
 Close and lengthy paraphrasing of another's writing - 3.
-Fabrication, lying, or aiding and abetting dishonesty - 4.
-Obtaining or attempting to obtain an unfair advantage - 5.
-Falsification of records or documents Statement of any untruth, either spoken or written, regarding any circumstances relative to academic work - 6.
-Unauthorized access to academic or administrative records or systems - 7.
-Sending, receiving, or storing inappropriate electronic messages and/or images on a school computer, student-owned (home or laptop) computer, or any other communication device brought onto the school premises a.
-This includes YouTube, Facebook, and other social media communications.

-- 8. Harassment of any student; physical, verbal, visual or cyber bullying; on the basis of race, creed, color, national origin, physical disability, gender, or sexual orientation. - 9.
+Fabrication or lying - 4.
+Obtaining an unfair advantage - 5.
+Aiding and abetting dishonesty

+- 6. Falsification of records or documents Statement of any untruth, either spoken or written, regarding any circumstances relative to academic work - 7.
+Unauthorized access to academic or administrative records or systems - 8.
+Sending, receiving, or storing inappropriate electronic messages and/or images on a school computer, student-owned (home or laptop) computer, or any other communication device brought onto the school premises - a.
+This includes YouTube, Facebook, and other social media communications. - 9.
+Harassment of any student; physical, verbal, visual or cyber bullying; on the basis of race, creed, color, national origin, physical disability, gender, or sexual orientation. - 10.
 Portraying the school or yourself, as a student of the school, in a way that is morally or ethically incompatible with the teachings of Bosco Tech - a.
 This includes YouTube, Facebook, and other social media communications.